idreamsi/arduino-persian-reshaper/README.md

 ## Arduino Persian Reshaper
 Reconstruct Persian/Arabic letters to be used in Arduino IDE and OLED/LCD display.
+This script is applicable to all Arduino family boards such as ESP8266/ESP32, Particle Photon, ....
 All displays that can be set to ```pixel(x, y, color)``` can be used.

 ## Description